OpenLMIS/openlmis-template-service/TESTING.md

     assertFalse(isAdult);
   }
   ```
-* __You should remember about intializing and cleaning each global state between test runs.__
+* __You should remember about initializing and cleaning each global state between test runs.__

   DO:
   ```java